 Pigeons are amazing enough by themselves.
 But to win races, they’ll need extra training and good feed.
 But how do you train your pigeons and what is good feed?
 It all depends on the types of races you train for.
 In this article, we’ll provide some basic information about the pigeon body.
-In our next article, we’ll give you a training schedule and racing diet.
+In our next article, we’ll give you our pigeon racing strategies: a training schedule and racing diet.
 These two articles will give you great insights in pigeon racing strategies, so make sure to keep an eye out next month!

 Pigeons are grain eaters and have a high metabolism.
 The food they eat, as with every organism, is the fuel that gives them heat and energy.
 Pigeons have a extraordinary high body temperature of 42ºC.
 This means they need plenty of food, but also that they digest food rather fast.